jg-digital-media/jgdm_snooker_scorer/readme.md

 + `Foul scenarios`

+  + `Foul` - Hits red ball when aiming for a colour ball.
+Opponent receives a penalty of 4 points.
+  + `Foul` - Hits colour ball when aiming for a red ball.
+Opponent receives a penalty of the value of the colour ball.
+  + `` - Hits red ball when aiming for a colour ball.
+  + `Foul and a Miss`- Player fails to hit target ball when shotting for red.
+  + `Foul and a miss`- Player fails to hit target ball when shooting for a colour ball.
-  + `foul and a miss` - opponent awarded 4 points or the valu of the colour ball if higher than 4
+    + Opponent awarded 4 points or the value of the colour ball if higher than 4
-  + `cueball hits colour before hitting a red` - value of colour awared to opponemt
+  + `Cueball hits colour before hitting a red` - Value of colour awared to opponent.
+For the purposes of this app, we use the player's FOUL button.
-  + `cue ball hits red before hitting a colour` - penalty of 4 points awarded to opponent
+  + `Cue ball hits red before hitting a colour` - Penalty of 4 points awarded to opponent.
+For the purposes of this app, we use the player's FOUL button
-  + `potting the cue ball is a foul, regardless of whether a red or color ball is also potted in the same shot`.
+  + `Potting the cue ball is a foul, regardless of whether a red or color ball is also potted in the same shot`.
 The opponent receives a penalty of four points plus the value of any additional balls potted in the same stroke
-  + A red ball going off the table is considered a foul and the opponent receives a penalty of 4 points plus the value of any additional balls potted in the same stroke.
-Note:  There is nothing in the UI as yet for this eventuality.
+  + A red ball going off the table is considered a foul and the opponent receives a penalty of 4 points plus the value of any additional balls potted in the same stroke. **Note:**: There is nothing in the UI as yet for this eventuality.

- + `scenario:` (`points remaining` - `score difference`)
+ + `scenario:` (`points remaining` - `score difference`) - A means to calculate how many snookers a player might require to win a frame.

 ```
 points	scores	score difference